ariesti/ariesti.github.io/_posts/2019-05-05-search-page-for-your-blog.md

 Finger Tip-Top’s search page includes all the categories and tags and a Google search functionality.
 This is pretty easy to do with the free Google custom search, which requires only 3 simple steps to set up:

-1. Go to Google custom search’s website at <a h ref="https://cse.google.com" class="blue">cse.google.com</a>.
+1. Go to Google custom search’s website at <a href="https://cse.google.com" class="blue">cse.google.com</a>.

 2. Create a new search engine.
 Let Google know the name of your site and the language of the posts.